danielle-maier/Restaurant-Roulette/README.md

 API.
 The app will choose a random restaurant to display.
 If you the suggestion go and have a great time, if not hit the button and try again.

+This app is built using jQuery, milligram.io css framework, Zomato's api and Google Maps api.

 Wireframe:
 https://wireframe.cc/FNwsp8